dipson94/Queue-Analyzer/readme.md

    find executable in dist folder.
    Or use auto-py-to-exe for GUI experience. pip install auto-py-to-exe and then run auto-py-to-exe in terminal.
-3. Run python script file.
-   make sure the following dependencies are met before running Queue Analyzer.py file
+3. Run python script file. make sure the following dependencies are met before running Queue Analyzer.py file.

-   • Python 3.10 or newer
+* Python 3.10 or newer
-   • Gtk version 3.0
+* Gtk version 3.0
-   • numpy
+* numpy
-   • matplotlib
+* matplotlib
-   • pandas
+* pandas
-   • datetime
+* datetime

 ## Usage